flosell/lambdacd/doc/walkthrough.md

     {:status :success}))
 ```

 Now we satisfied the contract, but we still need someone to do the hard work of actually calling the child-steps.
-For this, we use the functions provided by the `lambdacd.execution` namespace.
+For this, we use the functions provided by the `lambdacd.internal.execution` namespace.
 Specifically, `execute-steps` which some steps to execute, the arguments for the steps and a context.
 But beware, we can't just use our normal context.
 We now need something called a base-context, which (in a very simplified way) makes sure that LambdaCD can identify the steps as being children of your step.

 To put it all together: